-ALDEA-the people’s justice center is a non-profit legal services organization that offers universal free representation to persons detained at the Berks County Residential Center and other persons detained in Pennsylvania, and provides free and low-cost legal and supportive services to the vulnerable members of the immigrant community nationwide.
+ALDEA-the people’s justice center is a non-profit legal services organization that offers universal free representation to persons detained in Pennsylvania and provides free and low-cost legal and supportive services to the vulnerable members of the immigrant community nationwide.

-Communication and collaboration, legal research and analysis, public speaking, empathy, professional judgment, problem-solving, and time management.
+Client interviewing, legal analysis and research, professional judgment, problem-solving, and time management.

 THIRD CIRCUIT BLOG WITH PENNSYLVANIA IMMIGRATION RESOURCE CENTER (PIRC)

-The Center for Immigrants' Rights Clinic (CIRC) continued to update the Third Circuit Blog.
+The CIRC continues to update the Third Circuit Blog.
 The Blog was created in collaboration with the Pennsylvania Immigration Resource Center (PIRC).
 The Blog consists of impartial summaries of precedential and select non-precedential Third Circuit immigration opinions relating to immigration relief from removal and detention.

-The Center for Immigrants’ Rights Clinic collaborated with the University of Pittsburgh’s Immigration Law Clinic (“Pitt Law Immigration Clinic”) to support asylum seekers, with a particular emphasis on Afghan asylum cases.
-CIRC students interviewed asylum seekers, conducted legal research, helped fill out the asylum application, and gathered documents and evidence, as needed,
+The CIRC collaborates with the University of Pittsburgh’s Immigration Law Clinic to support asylum seekers, with a particular emphasis on Afghan asylum cases.
+CIRC students interview asylum seekers, conduct legal research, assist in preparation of asylum applications, represent clients in their re-parole applications, and gather documents and evidence as needed.

-Pitt Law Immigration Clinic assists individuals who appear pro se Master at Calendar Hearings in Pittsburgh.
-They also represent individuals requesting asylum, facing removal from the United States, and seeking special protection under the Violence Against Women Act.
-Clients may include refugees, immigrant women, and children survivors of domestic violence applying to change their status, persons with criminal convictions who seek relief from removal from the United States, and other immigrant populations.
+The Immigration Clinic represents individuals requesting asylum, facing removal from the United States, and seeking special protection under the Violence Against Women Act.
+Clients may include refugees, and immigrant women and children survivors of domestic violence.

-Collaboration, legal research and analysis, client-centered communication, client interviewing and counseling, and empathy.
+Legal representation, legal research and analysis, client interviewing and counseling.

 ABA COMMISSION ON IMMIGRATION

-The Center for Immigrants' Rights Clinic (CIRC) will conduct legal research, writing and analysis for a joint report highlighting the demographics of the bench in order to facilitate hiring immigration judges of diverse backgrounds and experiences, who possess appropriate professional competence, integrity, and judicial temperament, including commitment to equal justice under law.
+The CIRC will conduct legal research, writing and analysis for a joint report highlighting the demographics of the immigration bench to facilitate hiring immigration judges of diverse backgrounds and experiences who possess appropriate professional competence, integrity, and judicial temperament, including commitment to equal justice under law.

-American Bar Association Commission on Immigration.
-The Commission directs the Association’s efforts to ensure fair treatment and full due process rights for immigrants and refugees within the United States.
+The Commission directs the ABA’s efforts to ensure fair treatment and full due process rights for immigrants and refugees within the United States.
 Acting in coordination with other Association entities, as well as governmental and non-governmental bodies, the Commission.

 - advocates for statutory and regulatory modifications in law and governmental practice consistent with ABA policy;